Reinforcement Learning of Self Enhancing Camera Image and Signal Processing: Recursive Self-Enhancing Camera ISP

-Our recursive self-improving camera ISP in Figure \ref{fig:struct:final} is a multiple latent subspaces variational autoencoder.
+\paragraph{Overall Pipeline of RSE-RL} Our recursive self-improving camera ISP in Figure \ref{fig:struct:final} consists of a multiple latent subspace variational autoencoder developed from \cite{yang2021learning}.
 For every input image $I_{obs}\in\mathbb{R}^{H\times W\times C}$, we first divide the input image into $D$ by $D$ patches $P\in\mathbb{R}^{D\times D \times C}$ with overlaps allowed.
 For every $D$ by $D$ patch $P$ in the image, we denote its location mask $H_n$ in the original image domain. $P$ relates to the observed image in the form $P\overset{def}{=} I_{obs}\odot H_n$.
-Even though we cannot probe the magnitude of the artifacts, it can be approximated within patch with a single dominant modeling, namely: Our RSE-RL network is learning from image patches $P$ and $I_{gt}\odot H_n$.
-Both clean patches $P^c$ and noisy patches $P^b$ are fed into the network.
-Each batch of image patches is fed into our encoder $q(P|\vec{\theta})$, with parameter $\vec{\theta}$.
-The encoder will generate three latent vectors $\vec{z}_y$, $\vec{z}_u$, and $\vec{z}_v$ on three subspaces that we defined.
-The three subspaces preserve the features on three channels of the patches.
-The three channels are one luma component Y and two chrominance components, U (blue projection) and V (red projection) respectively.
+Even though we do not estimate the magnitude of the artifacts, we approximate it within a patch with single dominant model, namely:

-On each subspace, this is a transformation function $T$ that learns to transform a noisy projection to a clean projection: $\vec{z}^b_1 = T(\vec{z}^b)$.
-The transformation $T$ is trained so that the transformed projection approaches the clean patch representation $T(\vec{z}^b) \longrightarrow \vec{z}^c$.
+Our RSE-RL network initially learns from clean image patches $P^c=I_{gt}\odot H_n$ and observed noisy patches $P^b$.
+We feed both clean patches $P^c$ and noisy patches $P^b$ into the variational encoder $q(P|\vec{\theta})$ parametererized by $\vec{\theta}$.
+The encoder projects the patches into three latent subspaces $Z_y$, $Z_u$, and $Z_v$ and we draw samples in three latent spaces via:

-Then, based on the transformed latent space projections, we set up the decoder $r(T_y(\vec{z}^b_y), T_u(\vec{z}^b_u), T_v(\vec{z}^b_v)|\vec{\psi}_i)$ with parameter $\vec{\psi}$.
-Each patch's latent encoding representation is fed into the decoder to decode independently.
-The decoded latent vectors are integrated to reconstruct the patches.
-The output is the reconstructed blocks that approximate $I_{gt}\odot H_n$.
+We denote $\{\vec{z}_{y}^b,\vec{z}_{u}^b, \vec{z}_{v}^b\}$ and $\{\vec{z}_{y}^c,\vec{z}_{u}^c, \vec{z}_{v}^c\}$ as the latent encodings (samples) for noisy patches $P^b$ and clean patches $P^c$ respectively.
+To obtain latent subspaces which learn to identify imminence and chrominance components, we apply an RGB to YUV transformation per pixel for each input patches $P^b$ and $P^c$ as a pre-processing layer in encoder $q$.
+We state the RGB-YUV transformation matrix in the Appendix.